Omnicom revenue rises as U.S. ad spending improves

-(Reuters) - Omnicom Group Inc (OMC.N), the largest U.S. advertising company, reported a 3 percent rise in quarterly revenue due mainly to higher growth in its home market.
+April 22 (Reuters) - Omnicom Group Inc, the largest U.S. advertising company, reported a 3 percent rise in quarterly revenue due mainly to higher growth in its home market.

 Omnicom, which owns agencies such as BBDO Worldwide and Goodby, Silverstein & Partners, said revenue rose to $3.50 billion in the first quarter from $3.39 billion a year earlier.